 Option two is to spread fine textured lawn compost over the grass, once again thinly.
 Baileys Lawn Reviver is a mature compost ideal for this job as it works by encouraging soil living organisms to do their brilliant work supplying the turf plants with moisture and minerals for sustained growth.
 The compost is spread thinly and evenly over the grass.
 Next rub or massage this material into the turf using the back of a flat steel rake or a specific lawn spreader tool.
 Aim to be able to see green tip of the grass poking through the compost.
 Next water in the compost and expect to see more green than black as the compost settles into the body of the grass.

-up, remove weeds then add Baileys Soil Improver Plus.
-Patch plant with runners or even
+Dig up, remove weeds then add Baileys Soil Improver Plus.
+Patch plant with runners or even roll-on turf.

 Top-dress your lawn with builders sand.
 Spread the sand thinly using the back of a steel rake or specific turf spreader tool.
 Aim to just fill depressions and ensure that you can see grass tips after you finish spreading.
 Always water in well after topdressing.